 Work on your Branding and use your fame

 In China, everything moves fast but the administration system… registering your trademarks may take a long time.
 We’re talking here about 1 to 2 years according to your industry and products.
 Also, to avoid wasting time and either start operating on the Chinese market either prepare your future product launch, here are some advice for you.

-China is a country focus on brand reputation.
+China is a country focused on brand reputation.
 Consumers don’t care where you come from and how famous you are abroad.
-They probably don’t know anything about it, as they have their own communication system and therefore don’t use Google, Facebook, Instagram, and other Western social media.
+They probably don’t know anything about it, as they have their own internet landscape and therefore don’t use Google, Facebook, Instagram, or any other Western social media.